-Private Memory Care offers extra peace of mind in a comfortable and supportive environment with additional safety features, specially trained staff and programs designed for people with dementia.
+Licensed Memory Care in a private retirement home offers a supportive environment with additional safety features, specially trained staff and enrichment programs designed for people with dementia.

 Memory Care at Amica

 Amica combines professional, around-the-clock support for dementia or Alzheimer's with exceptional care, dining, activities and amenities.
 Since every person with dementia is unique, we personalize care to each resident's individual needs.
 We go beyond helping seniors cope by engaging residents in enjoyable and meaningful activities and excursions, including fitness, social events, volunteering and entertainment.
 Our Memory Care program incorporates proven best practices and was developed by Dr. Palmer, a renowned specialist in cognitive aging.